 Temporary Scheduling Authority of the US Attorney General and the DEA

-Sacco, Lisa N. and Finklea, Kristin M., "Synthetic Drugs: Overview and Issues for Congress," Congressional Research Service (Washington, DC: Library of Congress, October 28, 2011), p.
-3.
+Sacco, Lisa N. and Finklea, Kristin M., "Synthetic Drugs: Overview and Issues for Congress," Congressional Research Service, Washington, DC: Library of Congress, May 3, 2016.